TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 > > - 15 Minutes - Software Architecture
 > > - 30 Minutes - Embedded Linux Architecture
 >
+> and two hours remote workshop for you and your school
+> >  Internet of Things Architecture

+To be written once the previous challenge is completed.

+## Challenge Three

+> __Codename__ Ahkim / Chilan / Ahmen ..
+Discursos Religiosos / Adivinos / Hechiceros, Brujos

+> You earn 1 hour phone call to:
+> > - discuss any topic you want
+>
 > and four hours remote workshop for you and your school
 > > __Linux Kernel Development__
 > > Agenda